Skip to main content

 Data Structures - Indices

 Indices are key components of any database.
-In the Genesis low-code platform, they are mandatory when you define a table.
-Every table should have at least one index, the primary key.
+In the Genesis platform, every table must have at least one index: the primary key.
 This is vital for controlling how data is read by an application.

-• an index is required for getRange operations
+• An index is required for getRange operations.
+This can be either unique or non-unique.

 Can be used in a gettruefalsefalse